srijaytuladhar/Spring-Boot-Collection/README.md

-# Spring-Boot-REST-API
+# Spring-Boot-Multiple-Applicaiton-Properties

-A quick example of REST API using GET method in Spring Boot
+A demo for using multiple application properties file.

+Where, a greeting message is displayed according to the selection of the application properties files.